bbatton/Basic_Epoch_Build/README.md

 # Installing BEC Rcon

-1. This the part where we set up the auto restart and ingame battleye messaging system.
+1. This part is where we set up the auto restart and ingame battleye messaging system.
 So now go back to the server root directory which is the install folder.
 Find the file called BEC control Epoch and open it with Notepad++.

 1. Inside this .bat file we are going to be changing the file path so it reads into the correct directory in which your BEC files are located.
 So go ahead and find the full file path from your drive to the file located in the server files instance_11_Chernarus\BattlEye\Bec and paste it over the file path shown below inside the quotation marks.